 For a student who has been classified by the LPAC as English proficient at the end of the school year, the first day of the following school year is considered to be the effective date of change.
-District personnel record the effective date in the attendance accounting system, and eligible bilingual/ESL days are no longer accumulated from that date forward.
+District personnel record the effective date in the attendance accounting system, and eligible bilingual/ESL days are no longer accumulated from that date forward, unless the student continues to participate in a two-way dual language immersion program.